PaloAltoNetworks/Azure-HA-Deployment/README.md

 # Traditional High-Availability in Azure

+# PAN-OS 9.0 Image is in Staging and will be released soon.
+Temporary launch instructions.
+1. launch a VM-Series firewall using the latest which is 8.1
+2. Upgrade to PAN-OS 9.0
+3. Use Azure CLI to launch a VM-Series running PAN-OS 8.1 into the exact same Resource Group as the first firewall
+4. Upgrade to PAN-OS 9.0

 The Purpose of this template is to allow you to launch a second VM-Series into an existing resource group because the Azure Marketplace will not allow this.

 You will still be responsible for configuring your own Azure HA settings within the Azure Portal and the VM-Series firewall.
 Please refer to the VM-Series deployment guide for 9.0 for configuration details.
 [DEPLOYMENT GUIDE](https://docs.paloaltonetworks.com/vm-series/9-0/vm-series-deployment/set-up-the-vm-series-firewall-on-azure/configure-activepassive-ha-for-vm-series-firewall-on-azure.html)